phalcon-orphanage/docs/docs/en/3.1/tutorial-rest.md

 );
 ```

-Searching by the field `id` it's quite similar, in this case, we're also notifying if the robot was found or not:
+Searching by the field `id` it's quite similar, in this case, we're also notifying if the robot was found or not [File: `index.php`]:

 ```php
 <?php